Noel Fitzpatrick: Veterinary surgery

 In 2009, he became the first veterinary surgeon in the world to successfully apply an amputation prosthesis (PerFiTS) to a cat named Oscar who had lost both hind feet in an accident.
 In 2014, Fitzpatrick was recognised by Guinness World Records for being the first veterinary surgeon to conduct that operation.

 Television and radio

 Fitzpatrick and his team at Fitzpatrick Referrals have been the subject of television series, including The Bionic Vet and The Supervet.
-Fitzpatrick has also appeared on The One Show, Graham Norton's BBC Radio 2 show, Steve Wright in the Afternoon, and The Chris Evans Breakfast Show.
+Fitzpatrick has also appeared on The One Show, Graham Norton's BBC Radio 2 show, Steve Wright in the Afternoon, Heartbeat and The Chris Evans Breakfast Show.
 In October 2018, Fitzpatrick was the subject of BBC Radio 4's The Life Scientific, discussing his life and work with the programme's presenter, Jim Al-Khalili.

 The Bionic Vet (2010)

 The 2010 BBC documentary television series The Bionic Vet followed the work of vet Fitzpatrick and his team at Fitzpatrick Referrals.
 The series saw Fitzpatrick develop new methods and techniques to help pets with unique problems.